Learn how to move WordPress website to a new host in this detailed guide.

 Package Setup for Large Websites

 If you have a large website with thousands of media files and see size errors in step two, it’s likely that the Duplicator might not be able to create archive files for you.

-The best workaround this is to exclude [wp-uploads] folders from the archive files.
-You can manually download the Uploads folder from existing host and upload the folder in /wp-content once you have moved your website.
+The best workaround is to exclude [wp-uploads] folders from the archive files.
+You can manually download the Uploads folder from the existing host and upload the folder in /wp-content once you have moved your website.